Treatment for PTSD

 Why war?
 Einstein’s letter to Freud

 Why war?
-In 1932 Freud received an anxious letter from Albert Einstein asking him if there is a way of freeing humankind from the aggression and threat of war?
-Taking in consideration the destructive drive in humans, Freud presented rather pessimistic outlook for the future of mankind.
+In 1932, Freud received an anxious letter from Albert Einstein asking him if there was a way of freeing humankind from the aggression and threat of war.
+Considering the destructive drive in humans, Freud presented a rather pessimistic outlook for the future of mankind.
 Freud wrote in his letter to Einstein: “Conflicts of interest between man and man are resolved, in principle, by recourse to violence.
-It is the same in the animal kingdom, from which man cannot claim exclusion; nevertheless, men are also prone to conflicts of opinion, touching, on occasion, the loftiest peaks of abstract thought…”
+It is the same in the animal kingdom, from which man cannot claim exclusion; nevertheless, humans are also prone to conflicts of opinion, touching, on occasion, the loftiest peaks of abstract thought.

 Anna Freud, PTSD Treatment for Children

-Freud’s daughter, Anna Freud worked during the WW I in a nursery for children.
-She continued her work during and after the WW II treating the war orphans.
-She became one of the founders of the psychoanalytic child psychology alongside Melanie Klein.
-During WW II she observed the effect of deprivation of parental care in children.
-She set up a centre for young war victims, called “The Hampstead War Nursery”.
+Freud’s daughter, Anna Freud, worked during WW I in a nursery for children.
+She continued her work during and after World War II, treating the war orphans.
+She became one of the founders of psychoanalytic child psychology alongside Melanie Klein.
+During WW II, she observed the effect of deprivation of parental care on children.
+She set up a centre for young war victims called “The Hampstead War Nursery.”
 The underlying idea was to give children the opportunity to form attachments by providing continuity of relationships.

 Melanie Klein